snap-stanford/BioDiscoveryAgent/README.md

 ## Commands

-For using all tools on IFNG dataset:
+To run BioDiscoveryAgent with all tools on the IFNG dataset:

 ```
 python research_assistant.py  --task perturb-genes-brief --model claude-1 --run_name test --data_name IFNG --steps 5 --num_genes 128 --log_dir v1
 ```

+## Preprocessing your own dataset

+To preprocess your own dataset, please follow the instructions in the [preprocessing notebook](notebooks/Preprocessing.ipynb)